srinman/aks-scaling/nap/README.md

 Node Auto Provisioning (NAP) is AKS's implementation of the open-source Karpenter project that automatically provisions, scales, and manages virtual machines (nodes) in response to pending pod pressure.
 NAP uses workload resource requirements to determine the optimal VM configuration for efficiency and cost-effectiveness.

-## Important Note on Private Clusters

-⚠️ **Current Limitation**: According to Microsoft documentation, private clusters are **not currently supported** with Node Auto Provisioning.
-However, this guide includes the private cluster setup commands for when this limitation is resolved.

 ## Prerequisites

 - Azure CLI 2.76.0 or later